jazzfan2/palindromes/README.md

 	palindromes.py [-abdfghisSRlLqx] WORD(1) [ ...
 WORD(n)]

 ## Options:
 	-a            American-English
 	-b            British-English
 	-d            Dutch
 	-f            French
 	-g            German
 	-h            Help (this output)
 	-i            Italian
 	-s            Spanish
 	-S            Sorted generation of palindromes incl.
 WORD args (overridden by -R) -R            Random generation of palindromes incl.
-WORD args (overrides -S) -l MINWORDLEN	Filter results to palindromes w/ words of at least MINLENGTH -L LENGTH		Filter results to palindromes of approx. LENGTH (only with -S or -R) -q MAXQTY		Filter results to palindromes with <= MAXQTY words -x CHARS		Exclude words with any of these CHARS Without options -R and -S, palindromes with WORD args exclusively are generated.
+WORD args (overrides -S) -l MINWORDLEN Filter results to palindromes w/ words of at least MINLENGTH -L LENGTH     Filter results to palindromes of approx. LENGTH (only with -S or -R) -q MAXQTY     Filter results to palindromes with <= MAXQTY words -x CHARS      Exclude words with any of these CHARS

 Options can be combined but only one (1) language can be set at the time.

 One of more [WORD] arguments may be given if the option -S or -R is used, to which the program will present matching palindromes if existent, given the option settings.

-If neither option -S nor -R are used, one of more [WORD] arguments must be given, of which the program will present matching palindromes if existent.
+If neither option -S nor -R are used, one of more [WORD] arguments *must* be given, to which the program will present matching palindromes if existent.

 # Author: